-Each colvar has one or more components, each of them defined by a functional form, the atom positions from which it is calculated, and any additional parameters of the functional form (cutoffs, "reference" values, ...).
+Each colvar is defined by one or more components (typically only one).
+Each component consists of a keyword identifying a functional form, and a definition block following that keyword, specifying the atoms involved and any additional parameters (cutoffs, "reference" values, ...).